 Dunbar becomes Scotland’s second Transition Town, a grassroots community project aiming to increase self-sufficiency so that we can build a caring, sharing community as we move away from fossil fuels, reduce emissions and tackle climate change.

 This is not an exhaustive list!
-Not pictured here are all the films shown; talks and lectures hosted; workshops, trainings and discussions held; books read and events put on over the last 12 years.
+Not included here are all the films shown; talks and lectures hosted; workshops, trainings and discussions held; books read and events put on since 2008.